-- (vi) acts of unprofessional conduct committed before or during assessment or investigation of mentally impaired persons. - (i) the procedure which the Council must follow in disposing of an application brought under section 42(3); - (j) traditional medicines in order to protect the public and to ensure safety of use, administration or application; - (k) standards of traditional health practice in order to ensure that practices are not detrimental to the health of patients or the general public; - (l) scopes of practice of the various categories of traditional health practitioners; 40 - (m) any disease contemplated in section 49(1)(g) to be terminal; and - (n) generally any matter which it is necessary to prescribe in order to effect the smooth implementation of this Act and the transition of traditional health practice from an unregulated to a regulated occupation. - (2) The provisions of any regulation made under paragraph (e) or (f) of subsection (1) 45 relating to fees payable under section 23(4) may vary according to the reason for the removal of a person's name from the register and the period during which it was so removed. - (3) Any regulation made under this section may prescribe penalties for any contravention thereof or failure to comply therewith. - (4) The Minister must, not less than three months before any regulation is made under subsection (1)- - (a) publish the regulation in the Gazette together with a notice declaring his or her intention to make such regulation; and - (b) invite interested persons to comment thereon or to make representation with 55 regard thereto. - (5) Subsection (4) does not apply in respect of- - (a) any regulation which has been amended by the Minister in consequence of representations received by him or her as a result of the notice published in terms of subsection (4); and - (b) any regulation in respect of which the Council advises the Minister that the public interest requires it to be made without delay.
+- (j) traditional medicines in order to protect the public and to ensure safety of use. administration or application; - (k) standards of traditional health practice in order to ensure that practices are not detrimental to the health of patients or the general public; - (l) scopes of practice of the various categories of traditional health practitioners; 5 - (m) any disease contemplated in section 49(1)(g) to be terminal; and - (n) generally any matter which it is necessary to prescribe in order to effect the smooth implementation of this Act and the transition of traditional health practice from an unregulated to a regulated occupation.

+(2) The provisions of any regulation made under paragraph (e) or (f) of subsection $(1j \ 10 \ relating to fees payable under section 23(4) may vary according to the reason for the removal of a person's name from the register and the period during which it was so removed.$

+(3) Any regulation made under this section may prescribe penalties for any contravention thereof or failure to comply therewith.

+(4) The Minister must, not less than three months before any regulation is made under subsection (1)-

+- (a) publish the regulation in the Gazette together with a notice declaring his or her intention to make such regulation; and - (b) invite interested persons to comment thereon or to make representations with 20 regard thereto.

+(5) Subsection (4) does not apply in respect of---

+- (a) any regulation which has been amended by the Minister in consequence of representations received by him or her as a result of the notice published in terms of subsection (4);and - (b) any regulation in respect of which the Council advises the Minister that the public interest requires it to be made without delay.